54shady/mygentoo/bluetooth.md

 	media-sound/pulseaudio bluetooth daemon

-2. run the pulseaudio daemon system-wide
+2. run the pulseaudio daemon system-wide(or config in dwm startup script)

 	[~]$ pulseaudio
 	E: [pulseaudio] upower.c: Get() failed: org.freedesktop.DBus.Error.ServiceUnknown: The name org.freedesktop.UPower was not provided by any .service files